Cedric Prakash: Awards

 In 1996, Fr.
 Prakash was awarded The Anubhai Chimanlal Nagarika Puraskar by the Mayor of Ahmedabad for his contribution to the city of Ahmedabad, India.
 He was also conferred the Kabir Puraskar by the President of India for his work in the promotion of Communal Harmony and Peace in 1995.
 In 2006, Fr.
 Prakash was named Chevalier of the Legion of Honor, one of the highest French civilian awards, acknowledging his commitment to the defense and the promotion of human rights in India.

 Fr.
 Prakash has also been awarded the Rafi Ahmed Kidwai Award presented for Humanitarian Work by the Indian Muslim Council, US, in 2003.
 He also received the Fr.
 Parmananda Divarkar Award for Communication for Peace in January 2004 for promoting dialogue for peace and inter-community harmony.
 In 2006, he received the Minorities Rights Award by the National Commission for Minorities of the Government of India.

 The Marquette University in Wisconsin, US, honored him as the Wade Chair Scholar for the academic year 2009 – 2010.
 Fr.
 Prakash was one of the recipients of Mother Teresa Awards for Social Justice in 2013.
 On 1 December 2021, Fr.
 Prakash was conferred the Fr.
 Louis Careno Award by the Indian Catholic Press Association (ICPA) in Mumbai for his courageous contribution to journalism and bold writings on socio-cultural and political issues, especially relating to communalism and fundamentalism.

 Fr.
 Prakash received the Lifetime Achievement Award from The Federation of Konkani Catholic Associations (FKCA - a premier umbrella organization representing 33 Konkani Catholic Associations in India and overseas) on 5 June 2022 for his work as a human rights and peace activist and his service to the marginalized communities in India.

 Publications

-In October 2018, the Loyola Press Chicago published a brilliant coffee-table-style book ‘Sharing the Wisdom of Time’ by Pope Francis and Friends.
+In October 2018, the Loyola Press Chicago published a coffee-table-style book ‘Sharing the Wisdom of Time’ by Pope Francis and Friends.
 One of Fr.
 Prakash's real-life stories is featured in it.
 Pope Francis has written a warm personal response in the book to Fr.
 Prakash's testimony.